grongor/console-tools/readme.md

 checkout - c
 ----------------------

-**Recommended alias:** git config --global git.c "!/path/to/git-checkout.sh "
+**Recommended alias:** git config --global alias.c "!"/path/to/git-checkout.sh" "
 Use as you would use the **git checkout** command

 This script is simple wrapper for **git checkout**.
 It allows you to pass a number of Jira task instead of the full